Spencer High School

 - UNEXcused Absence: Sports, baby-sitting, extra-curricular activities, work, homework, or no ride to get to the concert are not valid excuses for missing a concert.
 Unexcused absences cannot be made up, resulting in a significant grade reduction.

 Every student will be given a school-owned choir uniform for the school year.
 Students will be held accountable for any significant damage or lost uniform.
-All uniforms will be stored in the choir room.
+All uniforms will be stored in the band room.

 Women: black concert dress, normal colored legs and black closed-toe dress shoes (no open toe or open back, no straps, wedges, buckles or large bows, and with no more than 2 ” heel).
 See examples below.